genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 Branching is a way to work on a different version of files in a project with Git version control.
 Creating a new branch is effective when you are working on a new feature or bug fix.
 Here's why:

-- It helps to keep changes organised and clean.
+- It helps to keep changes organized and clean.
-- It separates changes from working code in main branch.
+- It separates changes from working code in the main branch.
 In case of broken code, you can easily revert to the main branch.
 - This also helps your fork's main branch clean once your PRs are merged (more on this later).

 Run this command in your terminal: